Exoskeletons present a hopeful future for individuals with paraplegia (paralysis of the legs).

 Disadvantages of Exoskeletons for Paraplegia

-2. It’s Perceived as a ‘Want’, Not a ‘Need’
+2. Considered a Luxury, Not a Necessity

 Because many people can get by using an assistive device like a walker or wheelchair, many policymakers consider exoskeletons more of a luxury than a necessity.